111110100/ph-election-smartmatic/README.md

 |05/09/2022 - 07:08:52 PM|xxxxxx
 Information can be used to plot received VCMs over time:
 ![VCMs received over time](https://raw.githubusercontent.com/111110100/ph-election-smartmatic/main/vcms_received.png)
-## Files and fields of Transparency Server
+## Files and fields received from Transparency Server
 The files coming from Transparency server are in CSV format, separated by the **pipe** character **"|"**.
 ### CANDIDATES.CSV
 |CONTEST_CODE|CANDIDATE_CODE|CANDIDATE_NAME|